Remission? Wow. Remission!

 Figuring out medication had its challenges

-Through all these ignorant, accidental experiments I was conducting on myself, the rheumy was quite satisfied that my original diagnostics were accurate and they said they wanted to prescribe me DMARDs but none were available domestically.
-If I wasn’t able to manage my pain, they encouraged me several times (during a period of international border closures and facing down 4 weeks in quarantine away from, or stuck with, my 3 young children and amazing wife), to make my way to his clinic overseas for thorough testing and long term medication supplies.
+Through all these ignorant, accidental experiments I was conducting on myself, the rheumy was quite satisfied that my original diagnostics were accurate.
+They said they wanted to prescribe me DMARDs, but none were available domestically.
+If I wasn’t able to manage my pain, they encouraged me several times (during a period of international border closures and facing down four weeks in quarantine away from, or stuck with, my three young children and amazing wife) to make my way to his clinic overseas for thorough testing and long term medication supplies.

 As an aside, my potassium was high because I’d taken a supplement when I’d read online that AxSpa sufferers often had low potassium, but I’ve subsequently learned it is one of the easiest ways to cause kidney damage and that I should have been tested first instead of supplementing it.
 That was dangerous and an unnecessary supplement anyway.